 To dispute a winding up petition the directors of the company must prove that it is solvent and able to repay all its debts, not just that owed to the petitioner.
 This is a difficult and highly technical process that will usually require an external auditor to be employed.
 As the company’s accounts will most likely have been frozen this can be difficult to or unable to pay for and the process must be completed in time for the court hearing.

-It is important to note that this is only possible for solvent companies and if a company is generally insolvent then there is no way to successfully dispute the petition.
+It is important to note that this is only possible for solvent companies and if a company is insolvent then there is no way to successfully dispute the petition.

 Should You Continue to Do Business With a Customer Who Has a Winding Up Petition?